Ford Escort RS Cosworth: Development

-Two versions were produced.
-The initial 2,500 units were "homologation specials" used to get the FIA accreditation in Group A and were fitted with an oversized Garrett T3/T04B Hybrid turbo and air/water intercooler (this turbocharger is a hybrid consisting of a Garrett T04B compressor wheel combined with a Garrett T3 turbine and is also known as T34).
-These units displayed significant turbo lag due to the huge inertia introduced by the T34 unit and the detuned nature of their competition derived engine until 3,500 RPM.
-From 3,500 RPM when the turbo wakes up the Escort RS Cosworth is reminiscent of a Group B car with the savage entry of the turbo.
-The first 2500 had a water injection system under the rear passenger seat.
-This was non-functioning and was in place to demonstrate water injection capability for the FIA inspectors.
+Two main versions were produced; The initial 2,500 units were "homologation specials" used to fulfil FIA accreditation for Group A and were completed by January 1, 1993.
+These vehicles were fitted with a Garrett T3/T04B Hybrid turbo and air/water intercooler (this is a hybrid consisting of a Garrett T04B compressor wheel combined with a Garrett T3 turbine, also known as T34).
+All of the 2,500 homologation cars included the water injection system under the rear passenger seat.
+This was non-functioning and was in place to demonstrate water injection capability for the Group A regulations.

-The initial cars included features that, although they made the Escort RS Cosworth a more effective car, did not enhance it as a road vehicle, and once the rules were satisfied, Ford attempted to make the car less temperamental and easier to drive under normal conditions, a second version was produced.
-This second generation, starting production from late 1994, was fitted with a Garrett T25 turbocharger, a smaller unit which reduced turbo lag and increased usability in everyday driving situations.
-Performance remained largely unchanged.
+Due to high demand, Ford kept the large turbo version in production until June 1994 even though the homologation number of 2,500 had been full-filled.

+From June 1994, the second generation model was produced featuring a smaller Garrett T25 turbocharger and a revised engine management system; the original Weber-Marelli IAW P8 installation was replaced by Ford EEC IV.
+The ignition system now came with a single coil per cylinder compared to the static ignition arrangement found in the original version (no distributor was used).
+To improve cooling, larger piston oil squirters were fitted.
+Although the peak power was reduced by 5 PS (6 bhp; 3 KW), these changes aided drivability for non-competitive use.

+The "small turbo" models can be visually identified with a black and silver camshaft & ignition coil cover as opposed to the blue of the larger turbo model and are known as YPT.
+Production stopped in early 1996 as the model was unable to meet new EU drive-by noise regulations.

 Performance

-Max power of the road version officially from Ford was 227 PS at 6,250 rpm and 31 kgm of torque at 3,500 rpm on 95 RON petrol and a max speed of 232 km/h (GPS) and 237 km/h without the big rear wing, while 0–100 km/h takes 5.7 sec.
+The 2.0 L Cosworth YBT engine has a bore x stroke of 90.8x77 mm.
+Maximum power officially from Ford was 227 PS at 6,250 rpm and 31 kgm of torque at 3,500 rpm on 95 RON petrol and a max speed of 232 km/h (GPS) and 237 km/h without the big rear wing, while 0–100 km/h takes 5.7 sec.
 Standard boost from Garrett AiResearch T3/T04B turbocharger was 0.8 bar with 1.0-1.1 bar overboost.
+Tuning companies have achieved power outputs in excess of 1000 bhp.
 The car weight was 1275 kg or 1310 kg for the Lux edition.